15 Plants That Repel Ants

 by oatsy40 is licensed under CC BY 2.0

-An excellent crop to include in your garden is garlic.
+Garlic is an excellent crop to include in your garden.
 It has a beautiful smell and flavor, requires little upkeep, and is modest in size.

-If you want to use garlic to deter ants, choose a growing area with quick-draining soil that stays consistently moist.
+If you want garlic to deter ants, choose a growing area with quick-draining soil that stays consistently moist.

 Garlic should continue to grow hardy in zones one and higher.
 After the first severe frost, you can plant it; after the foliage has died in the late spring, you can harvest it.